SOLE BAY GROUP

 Jubilee Hall Aldeburgh

-There was another Sole Bay Artists Group which held an exhibition at The Gallery, Buckenham House, High Street, Southwold from 19 May until 16 June 1989 and a second from 14 July until 4 August.
+There was another Sole Bay Arts C.I.O. which as the Southwold Arts Centre held exhibitions at The Gallery, Buckenham House, High Street, Southwold from 1989.
 These two groups are to my knowledge unconnected with the original Group.